magnusja/udacity-flying-cars/FCND-Motion-Planning/writeup.md

 This was an easy step.
 I just added these actions to the action enum with the corresponding cost, nothing else to do!

+For PRM I adjusted the A* implementation to work on graphs.
+To create the graph and connect edges I used `KDTree` to find edges close to each other and `LineString.crosses(Polygon)` to see if there are abostacles between nodes.
+The latter method seems to be quite slow.
+How could I improve that?
+I even feel like it takes so much time the simulator does not react to commands afterwards anymore!
+Takeoff transition usually hangs.
+Can I increase the timeout somehow?

 #### 6. Cull waypoints

 I first tried a simple collinearity check, and then implemented a pruning method based on bresenham.
 This reduces the number of waypoints to a minimum!

+For PRM this is not necessary, because I do not have a grid anyways (although one could think of a different approach to prune).

 ### Execute the flight